 What’s more, sleeping next to a cut-up lemon on your nightstand will add to your positive energy, as lemons have been used as a powerful aromatherapy oil for ages.
 Increased concentration, decreased stress levels, and smoother respiratory activity are just some of the benefits the night-time lemon will have on your health.
 And as an added benefit, lemons also act as natural air fresheners and deodorizers.
 So why not put the power of the sour to work for you.

-*Note: The lemon you carry will dry up rapidly depending on how much negative energy you encounter.
-So make sure you replace your lemon with a fresh one, especially if you visit The White House or any of these places:
+*Note: If you choose to carry a lemon, it may dry up rapidly depending on how much negative energy you encounter.
+So make sure you replace your lemon with a fresh one, especially if you visit Washington, DC or any of these places: